-"§ 130A-309.210.
-Identification, assessment, and correction of unpermitted discharges.
+'§ 130A-309.210.
+Identification and assessment of discharges; correction of unpermitted discharges.

-- (a) Identification of Unpermitted Discharges from Coal Combustion Residuals Surface Impoundments to the Surface Waters of the State. - - (1) The owner of a coal combustion residuals surface impoundment shall identify all unpermitted discharges from the impoundment to the surface waters of the State as provided in this subsection.
-The requirements for identifying all unpermitted discharges from an impoundment set out in this subsection are in addition to any other requirements for identifying unpermitted discharges applicable to the owners of coal combustion residuals surface impoundments. - No later than December 31, 2014, the owner of a coal combustion residuals surface impoundment shall submit a topographic map that identifies the location of all: (i) outfalls from engineered channels designed or improved for the purpose of collecting water from the toe of the impoundment to the Department; and (ii) seeps discharging from the impoundment that are not captured by engineered channels designed or improved for the purpose of collecting water from the toe of the impoundment to the Department.
-The topographic map shall comply with all of the following: - a.
-Be at a scale as required by the Department. - b.
-Specify the latitude and longitude of each toe drain outfall and each seep. - c.
-Specify whether the discharge from each toe drain outfall and each seep is continuous or intermittent. - d.
-Provide an average flow measurement of the discharge from each toe drain outfall and each seep, including a description of the method used to measure average flow. - e.
-Specify whether the discharge from each toe drain outfall and seep identified reaches the surface waters of the State.
-If the discharge from a toe drain outfall or seep reaches the surface waters of the State, the map shall specify the latitude and longitude of where the discharge reaches the surface waters of the State. - f.
-Any other information related to the topographic map required by the Department. - (b) Assessment of Unpermitted Discharges from Coal Combustion Residuals Surface Impoundments to the Surface Waters of the State.
-The owner of a coal combustion residuals surface impoundment shall conduct an assessment of unpermitted discharges from the coal combustion residuals surface impoundment to the surface waters of the State as provided in this subsection.
-The requirements for assessment of unpermitted discharges from the coal combustion residuals surface impoundment to the surface waters of the State set out in this subsection are in addition to any other requirements for the assessment of unpermitted discharges from coal combustion residuals surface impoundments to surface waters of the State applicable to the owners of coal combustion residuals surface impoundments. - (1) No later than December 31, 2014, the owner of a coal combustion residuals surface impoundment shall submit a proposed Unpermitted Discharge Assessment Plan to the Department.
-The Unpermitted Discharge Assessment Plan shall include information sufficient to allow the Department to determine whether any unpermitted discharge, including a discharge from a toe drain outfall or seep, has reached the surface waters of the State and has
+- (a) Identification of Discharges from Coal Combustion Residuals Surface - The owner of a coal combustion residuals surface impoundment shall identify all discharges from the impoundment as provided in this subsection.
+The requirements for identifying all discharges from an impoundment set out in this subsection are in addition to any other requirements for identifying discharges applicable to the owners of coal combustion residuals surface impoundments. - (2) No later than December 31, 2014, the owner of a coal combustion residuals surface impoundment shall submit a topographic map that identifies the location of all (i) outfalls from engineered channels designed or improved for the purpose of collecting water from the toe of the impoundment and (ii) seeps and weeps discharging from the impoundment that are not captured by engineered channels designed or improved for the purpose of collecting water from the toe of the impoundment to the Department.
+The topographic map shall comply with all of the following: - Be at a scale as required by the Department. a. - Specify the latitude and longitude of each toe drain outfall, seep, and b. - Specify whether the discharge from each toe drain outfall, seep, and c. weep is continuous or intermittent. - Provide an average flow measurement of the discharge from each toe d. drain outfall, seep, and weep including a description of the method used to measure average flow. - Specify whether the discharge from each toe drain outfall, seep, and e. weep identified reaches the surface waters of the State.
+If the discharge from a toe drain outfall, seep, or weep reaches the surface waters of the State, the map shall specify the latitude and longitude of where the discharge reaches the surface waters of the State. - Any other information related to the topographic map required by the f.
+Department.